sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 ## XML
 * What are prefixes on XML attributes such as `xmlns` or `app`?
   > These prefixes are known as namespaces.
 Namespaces help associate attributes with a given item: XML, android, the app, tools, etc. Namespaces serve two purposes.
-1) To distinguish between attritbutes of the same name and 2) to allow attributes that affect the same space to be grouped together.
+1) To distinguish between attributes of the same name and 2) to allow attributes that affect the same space to be grouped together.
 * What should you set the width of an element within a constraint layout?
   > `match_parent` cannot be used in a constraint layout.
 Instead, developers should use `0dp` to mean "match the constraints"